mawinkler/pyastroweatherio/README.md

 ## Functions

-The module exposes the following functions:
+The module exposes the following function:

-### AstroWeather()
+### AstroWeather(latitude, longitude, elevation)

-this will return the current forecast data from now to in 72
+This will return a handle to the AstroWeather class and open the connection.

+**latitude**

+(float)(Required) The geographic coordinate that specifies the norh-south position of the location of interest in angle.

+**longitude**

+(float)(Required) The geographic coordinate that specifies the east-west position of the location of interest in angle.

+**elevation**

+(int)(Required) The elevation above Earth's sea level of the geographic location in m.

 ## Setup